-Government raises $19.8 billion in airwaves auction
+$19.8 billion airwaves auction may mean better cell service

-NEW YORK (AP) — The U.S. government raised $19.8 billion in an auction transferring airwave rights from TV broadcasters to companies interested in wireless networks.
+NEW YORK (AP) — Consumers could see more competition and better mobile service after the end of a big U.S. government auction transferring airwave rights from TV broadcasters to companies interested in wireless networks.

+The biggest spenders in the Federal Communications Commission’s $19.8 billion auction were T-Mobile with $8 billion, satellite TV company Dish at $6.2 billion and Comcast with $1.7 billion.

-The Federal Communications Commission, which regulates the nation’s airwaves, ran the auction to help wireless networks keep up as people spend more time on smartphones.
-The biggest spenders were T-Mobile, Comcast and the satellite TV company Dish.
+The nation’s airwaves regulator ran the auction to help wireless networks keep up as people spend more time on smartphones.
+The biggest bidders in the last auction, in 2015, were AT&T ($18.2 billion) and Verizon ($10.4 billion).

-About $7.3 billion of that sum goes to offset the federal deficit.
+T-Mobile says its winnings will give its network more oomph against industry heavyweights AT&T and Verizon.
+The company “just cleaned up,” its CEO, John Legere, tweeted .
+The company has racked up new subscribers in recent years and helped tug AT&T and Verizon into offering unlimited plans again.

 Most Read Stories